 - Essential Visitors: Individuals who have a loved one who is end-of-life or very ill.

-All visitors will be screened upon arrival, this includes having your temperature taken.
+All visitors will be screened upon arrival.
 Please answer our screening questions truthfully.
 If you do not pass screening, your visit will be postponed.

-All Essential Caregivers and Essential Visitors must wear a mask for the duration of their visit.
+All Essential Caregivers Essential Visitors and General Visitors must wear a mask for the duration of their visit.

 Short Stay Absences

-Short stay absences are for residents who leave the site for health-related reasons during the day.
+Short stay absences are for residents who leave the site for health-related, social or other reasons during the day.
 An overnight stay in the Emergency Department may also be considered short stay.
-Residents may only have a short stay absence for medical appointments during the provincial lockdown.
-For more information, read the visitor guidelines.

-Temporary absences for residents who leave the site overnight for any reason other than one (1) night in the Emergency Department are not permitted during the provincial shutdown.
+Temporary absences are for residents who leave the site overnight for any reason other than one (1) night in the Emergency Department.